fleetdm/fleet/articles/stay-on-course-with-your-security-compliance-goals.md

 Your company could hire more security specialists.
 Some organizations have thousands on staff, but we know this isn’t always a realistic option.
 The good news is that you don’t necessarily need more security and compliance people — just more people with security skills.

-IT professionals and system administrators are in the perfect position to help you measure compliance progress.
+IT professionals and system administrators are in the perfect position to help you measure and improve compliance progress.
 They have the skills to keep your company’s devices secure.
 Applying those skills in time can be difficult.
 Make it easy for technical experts to see the compliance status of each system.

 Now, your technical experts have more visibility.
 What should they do with it?
 If you explain the reasons behind compliance requirements, they can look for security issues proactively — and prevent concerns from becoming problems.